Meet the Staff

 • IFS Trained

 Jane began her relationship with horses as a competitive rider.
-When she left that world behind, she never thought that horses would become an integral part of her life again because she couldn’t imagine anything other than what she knew then.
+When she left that world behind, she never envisioned horses becoming an integral part of her life again.

-For 30 years, she worked as a research professional, executive coach and enneagram teacher — helping people in the business world take back the reins in their professional and personal lives.
-It was only after returning to horses and horsemanship though a friend that she realized what she had been missing for a very long time —horses..
-Far beyond competing for ribbons, there was another kind of relationship with these great, sentient beings that soon became her life’s passion..
+For 25 years, she worked as a research professional, executive coach and enneagram teacher — helping people‘‘take back the reins’ in their personal and professional lives.
+It was only after returning to horses and horsemanship in 2002 that she realized how much she had missed them.

 A man in a red polo shirt and cowboy hat gently touching a brown horse with a halter inside a barn.